Can GW231123 have a stellar origin?: Outlook

-We performed the first investigation of stars above the upper edge of the BHMG that includes both the effect of stellar rotation and variations in the critical ${}^{12}\mathrm{C}(\alpha,\gamma){}^{16}\mathrm{O}$ nuclear-reaction rate.~{The main conclusion of this paper is that stellar evolution alone can explain the primary mass and spin of GW231123, suggesting that this may be the first detection of a BH originating from a photodisintegrated star.}
+We performed the first investigation of stars above the upper edge of the BHMG that includes both the effect of stellar rotation and variations in the critical ${}^{12}\mathrm{C}(\alpha,\gamma){}^{16}\mathrm{O}$ nuclear-reaction rate.~{The main conclusion of this paper is that \vtwo{in the regime of weak angular momentum transport motivated by the spins of GW231123, it is possible that the primary component of GW231123 formed from direct stellar collapse.}

+\vtwo{ An important assumption of this analysis is that we do not include the ST dynamo or other mechanisms that enforce strong angular momentum coupling.
+Efficient coupling would drive the core toward uniform rotation and produce nearly non-spinning black holes (e.g. \citealt{Marchant:2020haw,Marchant:2023ncp}), which would be inconsistent with the high spin inferred for GW231123 under current interpretations.
+Our results should therefore be understood as an exploration of the BHMG in the presence of rapidly rotating stellar cores, motivated by proposed scenarios in which massive stars can retain or regain substantial angular momentum. }

-{Previous studies have shown that} much of the information on population features often comes from a few highly informative events~\cite{2019MNRAS.484.4008G,Essick:2021vlx,Moore:2021xhn,Baxter:2021swn,Mancarella:2025uat}.~As was the case for GW190521 when analyzing data from the first three LIGO/Virgo/KAGRA observing runs~\cite{KAGRA:2021duu}, we anticipate that the exceptionally large masses and spins of GW231123 will play a major role in upcoming GW population constraints with O4 data.~Accordingly, our conclusions that the large masses of GW231123 can be produced in combination with large spins through conventional stellar evolution provides a foundation for population‐level studies.~{We anticipate that it will be important for future GW population analyses to allow the stellar component to accommodate systems like GW231123, rather than imposing a hard cutoff at the BHMG.~Fixing such a cutoff a priori could bias inferences toward exotic formation scenarios.}
+{Previous studies have shown that} much of the information on population features often comes from a few highly informative events~\citep{2019MNRAS.484.4008G,Essick:2021vlx,Moore:2021xhn,Baxter:2021swn,Mancarella:2025uat}.~As was the case for GW190521 when analyzing data from the first three LIGO/Virgo/KAGRA observing runs~\citep{KAGRA:2021duu}, we anticipate that the exceptionally large masses and spins of GW231123 will play a major role in upcoming GW population constraints with O4 data.~\vtwo{Accordingly, our conclusions that the large masses of GW231123 can be produced in combination with large spins through stellar evolution in the weak-coupling regime provides a foundation for population‐level studies.}~{We anticipate that it will be important for future GW population analyses to allow the stellar component to accommodate systems like GW231123, rather than imposing a hard cutoff at the BHMG.~Fixing such a cutoff a priori could bias inferences toward exotic formation scenarios.}